-Condition Number Condition RTE1C Gravelfield habitat loss a) Where bridge abutments and associated construction activities results in the loss of gravelfield habitat, identified and mapped as 'TG1' on the Ecology Plans listed in Schedule 1 included in the Application, the area of gravelfield habitat lost must be confirmed and addressed in accordance with Condition REM17 by the direct transfer of gravel habitat to other parts of the river and/or the restoration of adjacent gravelfield through weed control and appropriate indigenous planting.
-RTE2 'At Risk or 'Threatened' braided river bird species a) Prior to construction activities authorised by these resource consents occurring during the months of July to March inclusive in gravelfield habitat, identified and mapped as 'TG1' on the Ecology Plans listed in Schedule 1 included in the Application, a pre-construction survey of this habitat must be undertaken to identify any nesting 'At Risk' or 'Threatened' braided river bird species as defined by the Department of Conservation New Zealand Threat Classification System. b) Where an active nesting site is identified by the pre-construction survey required by clause (a), a fifty (50) metre radius exclusion zone, measured from the nest, must be established within which no person or machinery may enter until the chicks have fledged or the nest has failed or otherwise been naturally abandoned. c) Where no active nesting site is identified by the pre-construction survey required by clause (a): i. nest deterrents must be placed within the construction area where that area intersects with the habitat of 'At Risk' or 'Threatened' braided river bird species; and ii. works authorised by these resource consents must commence within three (3) days of the survey required by clause (a) being undertaken. d) Where the nest deterrents required by clause (c) are in place, a monthly survey must be undertaken to identify any nesting 'At Risk' or 'Threatened' braided river bird species. e) Where an active nesting site is identified by a monthly survey required by clause (d), works may continue subject to a suitably qualified person or persons confirming that the works will not cause the nest to fail. f) Where the nest deterrents required by clause (c) are not in place and where construction activities cease for a period of more than seven (7) consecutive days during the months of July to March inclusive, the survey required by clause (a), and the subsequent action required by clauses ( RTE3 'At Risk or 'Threatened' wetland bird species a) Prior to works authorised by these resource consents occurring during the months of September to January inclusive in in habitat identified as 'IWRe1','ITFn01', 'IWFn1','MWFn1','IWSe1', 'IWSe2', 'IWSe3' 'MWRs1' and 'IWSe5' on the Ecology Plans listed in Schedule 1 included in the Application, a pre-construction survey of these habitats must be undertaken to identify any nesting 'At Risk' or 'Threatened' wetland bird species as defined by the Department of Conservation New Zealand Threat Classification System. b) Where an active nesting site is identified, or the presence of a breeding pair is confirmed, by the pre-construction survey required by clause (a), a fifty (50) metre radius exclusion zone, measured from the nest or area of the wetland where breeding birds were recorded, must be established within which no person or machinery may enter until the chicks have fledged or the nest has failed or otherwise been naturally abandoned.
+Condition Number Condition RTE1C Gravelfield habitat loss a) Where bridge abutments and associated construction activities results in the loss of gravelfield habitat, identified and mapped as 'TG1' on the Ecology Plans included in the Application, the area gravelfield habitat lost must be confirmed and addressed in accordance with Condition REM17 by the direct transfer of gravel habitat to other parts of the river and/or the restoration of adjacent gravelfield through weed control indigenous planting.
+RTE2 'At Risk or 'Threatened' braided river bird species a) Prior to construction activities authorised by these resource consents occurring during the months of July to March inclusive in gravelfield habitat, identified and mapped as 'TG1' on the Ecology Plans included in the Application, a pre-construction survey of this habitat must be undertaken to identify any nesting 'At Risk' or 'Threatened' braided river bird species as defined by the Department of Conservation New Zealand Threat Classification System. b) Where an active nesting site is identified by the pre-construction survey required by clause (a), a fifty (50) metre radius exclusion zone, measured from the nest, must be established within which no person or machinery may enter until the chicks have fledged or the nest has failed or otherwise been naturally abandoned. c) Where no active nesting site is identified by the pre-construction survey required by clause (a): i. nest deterrents must be placed within the construction area where that area intersects with the habitat of 'At Risk' or 'Threatened' braided river bird species; and ii. works authorised by these resource consents must commence within three (3) days of the survey required by clause (a) being undertaken. d) Where the nest deterrents required by clause (c) are in place, a monthly survey must be undertaken to identify any nesting 'At Risk' or 'Threatened' braided river bird species. e) Where an active nesting site is identified by a monthly survey required by clause (d), works may continue subject to a suitably qualified person or persons confirming that the works will not cause the nest to fail. f) Where the nest deterrents required by clause (c) are not in place and where construction activities cease for a period of more than seven (7) consecutive days during the months of July to March inclusive, the survey required by clause (a), and the subsequent action required by clauses (b) and (c) must be repeated. g) The results of the survey required by clause (a) must be provided to the Regional Council prior to the construction activities occurring in the habitats listed in clause (a).
+RTE3 'At Risk or 'Threatened' wetland bird species a) Prior to works authorised by these resource consents occurring during the months of September to January inclusive in in habitat identified as 'IWRe1','ITFn01', 'IWFn1','IWFn1','IWSe1', 'IWSe2', 'IWSe3' 'MWRs1' and 'IWSe5' on the Ecology Plans included in the Application, a preconstruction survey of these habitats must be undertaken to identify any nesting 'At Risk' or 'Threatened' wetland bird species as defined by the Department of Conservation New Zealand Threat Classification System. b) Where an active nesting site is identified, or the presence of a breeding pair is confirmed, by the pre-construction survey required by clause (a), a fifty (50) metre radius exclusion zone, measured from the nest or area of the wetland where breeding birds were recorded, must be established within which no person or machinery may enter until the chicks have fledged or the nest has failed or otherwise been naturally abandoned.